CloudBoost/developers/en/query/basicqueries.md

 ```
 </span>

-FindById return the object by its objectId.
+FindById return the object by its objectId

 ==JavaScript==
 <span class="js-lines" data-query="findid">